huishenlab/biscuit/docs/epiread_format.md

 extra columns related to SNPs.
 To get back the original epiread format, run `cut -f 1,5,6` on the output epiread file.

+To test all SNP-CpG pairs, include the `-P` flag in your command prompt.
+For more help on available flags, run `biscuit epiread` in the terminal.

 ## Paired-end Epireads

 DNA methylation information from both mate reads are physically "phased"